prabusw/beancount-importers-india/README.md

 #  Beancount Importers for Indian Banks and brokers

-This repository has few importers for [Beancount](https://github.com/beancount/beancount), a plain text accounting software.
+This repository has importers for [Beancount](https://github.com/beancount/beancount), a plain text accounting software.
 The available importers are for: